e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Ports exchange **immutable values** — typically isbits structs (floats, `SVector`s, enums, nested immutables).
-The framework owns a **signal table**: one concretely-typed slot per output port in the flattened model.
-A producer's output-stage function returns a named tuple of fresh values; the framework writes each into its slot; consumers read slots.
+The framework owns a **signal table**: one concretely-typed **cell** per output port in the flattened model.
+A producer's output-stage function returns a named tuple of fresh values; the framework writes each into its cell; consumers read cells. (*Cell* is the table entry throughout this document; *slot* is reserved for the root input slots of §12.3.)

 Consequences:

 - no aliasing, ever — nothing can be mutated under a consumer's feet;
 - safe concurrent reads (GUI/logging threads) by construction;
 - zero allocation for isbits payloads (named tuples of isbits are isbits);
-- each slot has a definite freshness tied to its producer's position in the schedule (unlike a monolithic `y` struct, which can be half-fresh mid-sweep with no way to tell).
+- each cell has a definite freshness tied to its producer's position in the schedule (unlike a monolithic `y` struct, which can be half-fresh mid-sweep with no way to tell).